About

 Can you sue the NHS for medical negligence?

-If you are unsure whether your situation qualifies as a medical negligence claim, it’s important to consider the following factors: duty of care, breach, causation, and damages.
-Regardless of the type of medical negligence you have experienced, these criteria are fundamental when assessing your potential for compensation
+If you are unsure whether your situation qualifies as a medical negligence claim, it’s important to consider the following factors:

 You could claim for medical negligence if you’ve been injured by NHS Trusts, private hospitals, specialist doctors, cosmetic surgeons, dentists, mental health professionals, nurses, and other medical staff.
-According to the National Health Service Litigation Authority, the average NHS negligence payout was estimated around £50,000.
+According to the National Health Service Litigation Authority, the average NHS negligence pay out was estimated around £50,000.

 Common Types of Medical Negligence